captbaritone/jordaneldredge.com/_posts/2008-04-21-barbershop-tag-taught-as-a-limerick.md

 archive: true
 ---

-Combining my <a href="http://blog.classicalcode.com/?p=32">love of nerdy limericks</a> and my <a href="http://blog.classicalcode.com/?cat=61">love of barbershop tags</a>, I have endeavored to create a limerick which teaches a barbershop tag.
+Combining my <a href="{{ site.url }}/blog/music-nerd-limericks/">love of nerdy limericks</a> and my <a href="http://blog.classicalcode.com/category/music/barbershop/">love of barbershop tags</a>, I have endeavored to create a limerick which teaches a barbershop tag.
 This tag was taught to me as Lilly Marlane, although I had to omit the words and a lead pickup note to fit it in the poetic format.

 > First the lead posts the tonic, a C.
 > Then the others, homophonically: